David W. Brown, P.Eng., BDS, C.E.T., IntPE, MCSCE

 Bob Dony, PhD, P.Eng., FIEE, FEC

 Bob Dony holds BASc and MASc degrees in systems design engineering from the University of Waterloo and a PhD in electrical and computer engineering from McMaster University.
-He is an associate professor in the School of Engineering, University of Guelph.
-Licensed by PEO in 1989, Dony was a member of PEO’s Emerging Disciplines Task Group (1997-2002) and Evolution of Engineering Admissions Task Force (2000-2005) and of Engineers Canada’s Canadian Engineering Qualifications Board (2001-2004).
-From 2008 to 2011, Dony was co-editor-in-chief, Canadian Journal of Electrical and Computer Engineering, Institute of Electrical and Electronics Engineers.
-He is currently a member (since 1998) and past chair (2011-2012) of the Academic Requirements Committee, a member (since 2012) and past chair (2012-2015) of the Legislation Committee, and PEO’s representative on Engineers Canada’s Canadian Engineering Accreditation Board since 2014.
-He previously served two terms (2012-2016) as councillor-at-large and one year as vice president (appointed) at PEO before his election as president-elect in 2016.
-PEO has a responsibility to the people of Ontario to regulate the profession with diligence and transparency, and with a diversity of voices brought to the table, at all levels within the association, that reflects the society whose safety we are entrusted to safeguard. firstname.lastname@example.org
+He is an associate professor in the School of Engineering, University of Guelph in the biomedical engineering program.
+Licensed by PEO in 1989, Dony has served on numerous PEO committees before and since his election to Council as councillor-at-large in 2012.
+In 2016, he was elected as president-elect and served as president of PEO for the 2017-2018 Council year.
+In addition to his service to PEO, Dony was co-editor-in-chief, Canadian Journal of Electrical and Computer Engineering, Institute of Electrical and Electronics Engineers (2008-2011), past member of Engineers Canada’s Canadian Engineering Qualifications Board (2001-2004), and current PEO representative on Engineers Canada’s Canadian Engineering Accreditation Board since 2014.
+PEO has a responsibility to the people of Ontario to regulate the profession with diligence and transparency, and with a diversity of voices brought to the table, at all levels within the association, that reflects the society whose safety we are entrusted to safeguard. email@example.com

 Nancy Hill, P.Eng., LLB, FEC, FCAE